-If you are at risk for diabetes, your family doctor will want you to have a routine blood readings for diabetes at regular intervals to see if you have normal glucose numbers.
+If you are at risk for diabetes, your family doctor will want you to have a routine blood reading for diabetes at regular intervals to see if you have normal glucose numbers.
+Is it really that important?
+The simple answer is yes!
 Routine blood glucose test results are very important; a diagnosis of diabetes early in the course of the disease means that you can be treated quickly, and delay or avoid complications.
 This article will discuss normal glucose numbers, what is a high glucose level, and what types of blood tests/diabetic readings are done.

 What is a normal blood glucose level?

 Blood glucose is measured in millimoles per liter (commonly expressed as mmol/L).
 A normal value of glucose in the blood would be as follows:

 - Fasting blood glucose: less than 6.1 mmol/L